Ads suck, right? Thanks to iOS ad blockers for iPhone, you can get rid of them.

 Consider this scenario.
 You are playing an addictive game on your iPhone.
 Zombies approach your character.
 You dodge once.
 Twice.
 And suddenly, there’s a huge grid of swipeable candies urging you to instantly play Candy Crush!

-Now that those zombies in the game you were playing have killed your character, you’re probably enraged inside-out.
+Now that those zombies in the game you were playing have killed you, you must be furious!

 Why do you need Ad and content blockers?